-I am interested in coral reef restoration through sexual coral reproduction.
-For my PhD I will study the optimisation of yield and cost-effectiveness of different coral breeding and restoration techniques.
-Coral reefs are declining due to increasing sea surface temperatures as a result of global warming caused my climate change.
-This causes mass coral bleaching events and coral mortality, resulting in a severe impact on coastal communities and their livelihoods.
+I am interested in coral reef restoration through sexual coral propagation.
+For my Ph.D., I will study the optimization of survivorship, growth and cost-effectiveness of different coral breeding and restoration techniques in Palau.
+I am exploring different shapes of settlement units, various outplant ages and sizes and low-tech grazing exclusion methods.
 My research will focus on breeding, growing and transplanting corals for restoration purposes.

-In 2016 I completed my MSc in Marine Environmental Management at the University of York.
-For my summer placement I secured an internship at the Gates Coral Lab in Hawaii.
+In 2016 I completed my M.Sc. in Marine Environmental Management at the University of York.
+For my summer placement, I secured an internship at the Gates Coral Lab in Hawaii.
 Here I studied the effects of bleaching on the reproduction of a broadcast spawning coral to selectively breed higher temperature tolerance.
-In 2014 I completed my BSc in Biology at the Utrecht University.
-For my thesis I studied the removal of nutrient in the coral reef display at the Burgers’ Zoo Coral Reef Aquarium and set up a protocol.
-I have always had a great affinity for the ocean and love working in and around coral reef ecosystems.
+In 2014 I completed my B.Sc. in Biology at Utrecht University.
+For my thesis, I studied the removal of nutrients in the coral reef display at the Burgers’ Zoo Coral Reef Aquarium and set up a protocol.
+I have always had a great affinity for the ocean and love diving and working on coral reef ecosystems.